Orcas in popular culture: Film and television

 In Kamandi (vol. 1) #22-23, Kamandi is found by Ben Boxer and his two companions, and all of them learn of a fantastic society of dolphins in which humans are trained as "squires".
-But all is endangered by the attack of the Red Baron.
-In the next issue Kamandi and company go after the Red Baron, who has already killed Inspector Zeel's squire Ahab.
-The Red Baron's master is a talking killer whale.
+They battle the Red Baron, who is working for an intelligent killer whale.

 The Japanese anime series Damekko Doubutsu features a killer whale in a humorous and ironic context: unable to swim without a flotation device.
 The 2006 Australian animated children's film Happy Feet portrayed two male killer whales as both powerful and intelligent playful predators and also as victims of human-caused ecological disruptions in a heavily polluted hunting ground.
 One of the killer whales sports massive propeller scars on its back and shies away in fear from a large fishing vessel.
 The killer whale's behaviour was dramatically exaggerated, yet based on genuine behaviours such as spyhopping, iceberg tipping and kicking and tossing of prey.

-The 1984 film Samson and Sally, the 1995 film The Pebble and the Penguin, and the 2006 film Happy Feet both also featured killer whales as antagonists.
+The 1984 film Samson and Sally and the 1995 film The Pebble and the Penguin also feature killer whales as antagonists.